Journalism in Ghana

 Journalism in Ghana is an intensive six-week experience in immersion journalism.
 Students actively participate in reporting, writing, photographing, or filming almost every day.
 The schedule is rigorous.
-Visiting graduates are welcome to apply to the program's undergraduate courses, but must realize that courses are for undergraduate credit.
 Students who wish to develop their reporting pieces further after returning to the U.S. will have the opportunity to do so.

 GeoBlue International Health Insurance

 PLEASE NOTE: Students are responsible for purchase of transportation to/from program location.
 All students participating in the program are required to live in NYU-provided housing.

 Students are encouraged to budget for summer abroad programs based on individual needs.
 Additional resources for planning are available on the Additional Costs page.

 All students must register for 8 credits.
 Classes are taught at the NYU Accra Academic Center, where students have access to a well-equipped computer laboratory.
 Before traveling to Ghana, students are expected to attend a pre-departure orientation to learn more about Ghana, the local culture, and the program's requirements, including the material to bring along and be aware of.